-N o Issues identified CoA F No Compon ent / Classific ation Depart ment within the Munici pality Impact of the finding Adjus ted (Yes/ No) Affec ting Audit Repo rt?
+N Issues identified o CoA F No Compon ent / Classific ation Depart ment within the Munici pality Impact of the finding Adjus ted (Yes/ No) Affec ting Audit Repo rt?
 Raise d In 2022/ 23?
 Adjust ment Jnl require d Risk Leve I Root cause AG recommend ation Remedial Actions/Cor rective Measures.
-Consequ ence Manage ment Respon sible person (Entity) Validati on of inform ation Due date Progres s POE (INTER NAL AUDIT) edules submitted that the amount of R735 473 has been included twice in the disclosure, as compensation for Whip of council and alads as part of the councillors' compensation.
-Rev enue Presentation and disclosure of Revenue from exchange transactions CoA F 06 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Medi um Manageme nt did not adequately review the reported information as to ensure all interest received from receivables is correctly reported Management should perform proper review of the Annual Financial Statements (AFS) and Related Notes to ensure accuracy and fair presentation of the AFS The correction of the interest is included as part of prior period error Note 62 and 63 of the 2023-24 Annual financial statements item: receivables from exchange transactions and item interest received from receivables.
+Consequ ence Manage ment Respon sible person (Entity) Validati on of inform ation Due date Progres s POE (INTER NAL AUDIT) Presentation and disclosure of Revenue from exchange transactions CoA F 06 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Medi um Manageme nt did not adequately review the reported information as to ensure all interest received from receivables is correctly reported Management should perform proper review of the Annual Statements (AFS) and Related Notes to ensure accuracy and fair presentation of the AFS The correction of the interest is included as part of prior period error Note 62 and 63 of the 2023-24 Annual financial statements item: receivables from exchange transactions and item interest received from receivables.
 N/A Manage r: Revenu e and Expendi ture Internal Audit 31- Jan-25 Done Revenue from exchange transactions - Classification of Construction contracts CoA F 14 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Medi um Guidelines from NT on the correct MSCOA account to use were not provided timeously to allow the municipalit y to fully effect the changes on the GL.
-Therefore, manageme nt made a decision to pass Management should adequately account for indirect grants using the Municipal Standard Chart of Accounts (mSCOA) when they transacted and reported as prescribed by the guidance on the recording of Integrated An analysis and recalculation of Output Vat on INEP revenue for current financial year and Prior years.
-N/A Manage r: Revenu e and Expendi ture Internal Audit 31- Jan-25 Done
+Therefore, manageme nt made a decision to pass case ware journals to amend the financial statements and did not make changes to the GL for the 3/24 financial year Management should adequately account for indirect grants using the Municipal Standard Chart of Accounts (mSCOA) when they transacted and reported as prescribed by the guidance on the recording of Integrated National Electrificatio n Programme (INEP) Grant in mSCOA An analysis and recalculation of Output Vat on INEP revenue for current financial year and Prior years.
+N/A Manage r: Revenu e and Expendi ture Internal Audit 31- Jan-25 Done Taxes